The Dangers of Smoking in Bed: The Dangers of Smoking in Bed

 Paula wakes up to the smell of smoke outside and discovers that an apartment had caught on fire, killing a woman who had fallen asleep smoking a cigarette.
 Paula goes back to bed, but she can't sleep.
-She makes a tent with her covers, puts a lamp under the tent, and burns holes in the sheets with a cigarette.
+She makes a tent with her covers, puts a lamp under the tent, and criticizes her aging body and the defects that now litter her skin.
+"Her body is failing her in more ways that she didn't want to think about."
+She burns holes in the sheets with a cigarette.
 When she looks at her ceiling from outside the tent, it looks like it's covered with stars, and she admires them.

 Back When We Talked to the Dead

-A group of girls' attempts to use a Ouija board are always unsuccessful, and a spirit tells them that one of the girls doesn’t belong.
-The girls each think of someone they know who has disappeared, but Pinocchia can’t think of someone.
+A group of girls' attempts to use a Ouija board are always unsuccessful, and a spirit tells them that one of the girls doesn't belong.
+The girls each think of someone they know who has disappeared, but Pinocchia can't think of someone.
 One night, Pinocchia's brother vanishes in front of her.
-The spirit tells the girls that Pinocchia was the one who didn’t belong.
+The spirit tells the girls that Pinocchia was the one who didn't belong.

-Publication and Translation
+Publication and translation

 Enriquez initially had her series of short stories published in Spanish for Argentinian audiences in 2009.
 Following the success of her 2017 translation of Enriquez's earlier work, Things We Lost in the Fire, Megan McDowell translated The Dangers of Smoking in Bed into English for mainstream publication in January 2021.
 This translation was published in the United States by Hogarth Books.

 Reception

-The 2021 translation by Megan McDowell of Enriquez's novel was received quite positively by American audiences, with many reviewers showing immense appreciation for the haunting scenes and intense imagery which Enriquez was able to create.
+The 2021 translation by Megan McDowell of Enriquez's book was received quite positively by American audiences, with many reviewers showing immense appreciation for the haunting scenes and intense imagery which Enriquez was able to create.

-The novel was nominated and shortlisted for the International Booker Prize in the year of its publication in 2021.
-The International Booker Prize is a United Kingdom-based annual award presented by the Booker Prize Foundation.
-In addition, the novel was a finalist for the Kirkus award in the same year.
+The novel was nominated and shortlisted for the 2021 International Booker Prize, 2021 Kirkus Prize, and 2022 Ray Bradbury Prize.

+Kirkus Reviews named The Dangers of Smoking in Bed one of the best books of 2021.